HAWinther/AST5220-Cosmology/README.md

 # Cosmology II
-## The large scale structures of our Universe in theory and practice
+## The Cosmic Microwave Background and the Large Scale Structure of our Universe in theory and practice

 This repository contains C++ templates for making an Einstein-Boltzmann solver (a CAMB like code).
 This is used for the course AST5220 "Cosmology II" at ITA University of Oslo.
 The aim of this course is for students to learn both the theory, the physics and the numerics.
 We derive all the equations and discuss the physics in the lectures and then the students have to implement and solve them in a numerical code that will ultimately lead to matter and CMB power spectra.